halevans/Ski-Map-App/README.md

 The Ski Map App was originally intended to be a resource to search for ski maps, new and old, for ski resorts around the world.
 Additionally, a user can enter a ski resort in a 'to-do list' form, to remind them to look up the map at a later date.

-The data used for the app was sourced from [Skimap.org](https://skimap.org/)
+The data used for the app was sourced from [Skimap.org](https://skimap.org/).

-The app is currently limited to Matterhorn (Zermatt/​Breuil-Cervinia/​Valtournenche) region only (#id 987 in the API) for build and testing purposes
+The app is currently limited to Matterhorn (Zermatt/​Breuil-Cervinia/​Valtournenche) region only (#id 987 in the API) for build and testing purposes.

 ## Deployment link